top of page

 LAND ACKNOWLEDGMENT

-The deep connection that the First Peoples have to this land teaches us our shared responsibility to protect and honor Mother Earth.
-Through this acknowledgment, we pay tribute to the ancestors, the children, and all those who rest here, as well as the missing and murdered Indigenous women and men.
+We honour the deep connection of these Nations to the land, and our shared responsibility to protect and respect Mother Earth.
+We pay tribute to the ancestors, the children, the missing and murdered Indigenous women and men, and all those who rest here.

 bottom of page